cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ### Analyze binary flow

 It seems that there is not much going on in the binary.
 Not many functions except from `gets`, `puts` and `main`.
-Let's explore the main function to see the flow of the program.
+Next step is to explore the `main` function to see the flow of the program.

-Let's run the program and break on the main function.
+The program was run through GDB and a break point was set on the main function.

 ```bash
 $ gdb stack5